 - SAP for new and returning students, including transfer students, will be evaluated upon enrollment at WCJC. - SAP for continuing students will be measured three times per year, at the end of each semester, fall, spring, and summer.
-The evaluation will be made regardless of the number of credit hours attempted during the semester.

-- Grades of A, B, C, and D are considered credit hours attempted and successfully completed (earned). - Grades of F, I (Incomplete), and W (Withdrawals and drops) are counted as credit hours attempted but not successfully completed (unearned). - Course repeats are counted as attempted credit hours and either earned or unearned depending upon the grade assigned.
+The evaluation will be made regardless of the number of credit hours attempted during the semester. - Grades of A, B, C, and D are considered credit hours attempted and successfully completed (earned). - Grades of F, I, and W are counted as credit hours attempted but not successfully completed (unearned). - Course repeats are counted as attempted credit hours and either earned or unearned depending upon the grade assigned.
 The last grade is included for GPA purposes if course was attempted for the last time at WCJC. - Only the first two attempts of a course completed with a passing grade can be paid by financial aid.
-The third attempt cannot be included for payment purposes. - Course work attempted and grades earned in semesters forgiven through the State of Texas "Academic Fresh Start" program will be included in the SAP calculation. - Students failing to meet a term or cumulative 2.0 GPA on institutional coursework and/or complete 67% of their transferrable and institutional coursework will be placed on Warning status for one term.
-Students in Warning status will have "Probation" posted as their financial aid status in Online Services. - Students who receive all F's, W's, I's, or a combination of these for the last attempted semester are considered to have earned a zero GPA for that semester and will be placed on financial aid Suspension.
-This policy applies to all students, including transfer students, regardless if the coursework transfers. - Students not meeting the minimum SAP criteria at the end of their warning (Probation) period will have "Suspension" status (NONSAP) posted in Online Services and will be ineligible for financial aid.
+The third attempt cannot be included for payment purposes.

+- Course work attempted and grades earned in semesters forgiven through the State of Texas "Academic Fresh Start" program will be included in the SAP calculation. - Students failing to meet a cumulative 2.0 GPA on institutional coursework and/or complete 67% of their transferrable and institutional coursework will be placed on Warning status for one term.
+Students in Warning status will have "Probation" posted as their financial aid status in Online Services. - Students not meeting the minimum SAP criteria at the end of their warning (Probation) period will have "Suspension" status (NONSAP) posted in Online Services and will be ineligible for financial aid.